AlessandroMinali/rye/views/tutorial.md

 We ask ruby to load the rum library from our machine.
 This goes to rum.rb and loads the [rack](http://rack.github.io) library with `require 'rack'` and setups up our two classes **Rack::Response** and **Rum**.

     run Rum.new {...}
-  Now we have to pass our app to rack.
-In the end all rack wants from us is an **object** that responds to `:call` that takes one parameter and returns an array with three elements
+Here we pass our app to rack.
+In the end all rack wants from us is an **object** that responds to `:call` with one parameter and returns an array with three elements:

  1. HTTP response code